 Addison’s disease is when the body does not produce enough cortisol resulting in lethargy, weakness, vomiting, diarrhea, and muscle pain.
 It helps replace the cortisol that your dog’s body is deficient in.

-As far as for immunosuppressant therapy it suppresses the immune system so it doesn’t continue to attack itself.
-It’s important to note off label use when it comes to using Prednisone/Prednisolone for certain ailments.
+As far as immunosuppressant therapy it suppresses the immune system so it doesn’t continue to attack itself.
+It’s important to note off-label use when it comes to using Prednisone/Prednisolone for certain ailments.
 Veterinarians have found it helps significantly for certain diseases and will choose to use it when deemed safe.

 Depending on the condition that is being treated will often determine the dose used.
 Always follow your veterinarian’s instructions when it comes to giving medication.
 The following assessment is just a guideline for dosage information:

 It’s important to make sure you taper the dose when taking your dog off of Prednisone or Prednisolone.
 This is to help avoid adverse side effects and also wean the body off of the drug so that diseases do not relapse.
 This is especially important with autoimmune disorders like immune-mediated thrombocytopenia (ITP).

 ITP is a condition where your dog’s body has a low level of platelets as a result of the immune system attacking them.
 Platelets are small blood cells that aid in your dog’s ability to clot.
 The immune system mistakes them for foreign invaders and kills them off leading the dog to have bleeding disorders.
 Another side note is to start lower with large breed dogs because they tend to be more sensitive to Prednisone/Prednisolone.

 Depending on how long the dog is on the medication will increase or decrease the risk of adverse effects.
 Some of these adverse effects include excessive thirst, panting, increased hunger, and increased urination.